 Recommended by Megan from Megan Starr

 One of the best cities for Baroque architecture is Kiev, Ukraine.
-While this is not the city that flashes to one’s mind when thinking of this architectural style, which would be a shame because you can see pieces of Baroque mixed with several other styles that are completely contrasting of one another.
+While this is not the city that flashes to one’s mind when thinking of this architectural style, which would be a shame because you can see pieces of Baroque mixed with several other styles that are completely contrasting with one another.

 The Baroque architecture in the country is actually known as Ukrainian Baroque style and it can usually be seen on the Ukrainian Orthodox monasteries that the city is teeming with.
 The style emerged during the Cossacks rise in Ukraine during the 17th and 18th centuries.